 This is a gauge to how well you can see.
 Should you have less than 20/20 vision, you will be prescribed glasses or contact lenses.
-As a rule of thumb, the higher your prescription the worse your eyesight is.
+As a rule of thumb, the higher your prescription, the worse your eyesight is.

-How an Eye Prescription is measured
+Your Vision: How an Eyesight Prescription is measured

 Our eyes see all objects in light and contrast terms.
 If your cornea and lens are working as they should do, the light will hit your retina spot on.
-This image is then sent to the brain via the optic nerve.
+This image is then sent to your brain via the optic nerve.
 The brain then makes sense of what you are seeing.
 If you are suffering from long or short sightedness, then light is focused behind or in front of your retina.
 This is how blurry vision occurs.

-As a result light lands in front of the retina instead of landing precisely on the retina and objects which are far away appear blurred.
+As a result, light lands in front of the retina instead of landing precisely on the retina and objects which are far away appear blurred.
 Prescriptions for Myopia are normally measured in minus numbers.
-This is commonly first noticed in teenage years when for example the blackboard becomes hard to see.
+This is commonly first noticed in your teenage years when, for example, the blackboard becomes hard to see.

 Using Lasik eye surgery, the curve of your cornea is made flatter.
 This alters the path of the light so that it hits your retina directly correcting your vision.

 This causes light to appear behind your retina.
 Though the belief is that long sighted suffers can see objects far away this is not always the case.
 It is normally measured in positive numbers in an eye prescription from your optometrist.

 There are two determining factors on whether a long sighted sufferer has blurry vision:

-• Severe Long Sightedness: If your long sightedness is extreme then you may well suffer blurry vision at an early age.
+- Severe Long Sightedness: If your long sightedness is extreme then you may well suffer blurry vision at an early age.